Skip to main content

 Profile

-Dr. Cox has also presented lecture/recitals at several universities including Duke University Divinity School, Indiana University of Pennsylvania, Tiffin University, University of Colorado at Boulder, Hampton University, Virginia Union University and Berea College.
+Dr. Cox has also presented lectures and recitals at several universities, including Duke University Divinity School, Indiana University of Pennsylvania, Tiffin University, University of Colorado at Boulder, Hampton University, Virginia Union University and Berea College.
 Dr. Cox has performed, studied and taught in various parts of the world.
-She has taught and performed in Dublin, Ireland where she and a small group of singers opened for the 1998 Tour de France.
+She taught and performed in Dublin, Ireland, where she and a small group of singers opened for the 1998 Tour de France.
 She has studied Irish traditional music and performed recitals of African American Arts Songs and Spirituals in Ireland and London.
 She has traveled several times to Ghana, West Africa, to conduct choral and vocal workshops and master classes and has been featured in recital at the National Theatre of Ghana.
-She and groups of singers have traveled to Ghana to study drumming and dance and presented concert tours in Rome, Fossano and Florence, Italy, as well as Honolulu, Hi.
-Recently, she was staff musician for the Festival of Gospel Music in Prague, Czech Republic.
+She and groups of singers have traveled to Ghana to study drumming and dance and presented concert tours in Rome, Fossano, and Florence, Italy, as well as Honolulu.
+She was staff musician for the Festival of Gospel Music in Prague, Czech Republic.
 Dr. Cox is a recipient of the Montgomery County Arts and Cultural District Individual Artist Fellowship Award in the Master Artist area.

 Faculty perspective